The ultimate guide to the best restaurants in Melbourne:

 Runners up: There are so many good Italian places in Melbourne that it’s really hard to choose.
 Scopri in Carlton offers an almost perfect traditional Italian menu whilst Rosa’s Canteen in the city serves excellent Sicilian food.

-Best Modern Australian
+Best Modern Australian Restaurant in Melbourne

 For a true representation of what Modern Australian cuisine is really about, you need to try O.MY in Beaconsfield.